MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 One of the many reasons as to why the world is so hard to deal with – I would argue one of the central ones – is that complex systems are dynamic.
 They adapt to the pressures they face.
-In abstract, big systems that are studied like this, the pressures are economic: The system costs too much money, the system doesn't produce enough, the system hurts too many people.[^6]
+In abstract, big systems that are studied like this, with formal incident reviews processes, people employed solely to evolve the systems design, the pressures are economic: The system costs too much money, the system doesn't produce enough, the system hurts too many people.[^6]

 And so the system adapts.
 The people contained within find ways of adapting to those pressures.
 They find ways to be safer, cheaper, faster.
 The system, first